hero

 The best time to backpack the Three Sisters Wilderness is from late-June through early-October, but you’ll find ideal conditions in August and September.
 In high snow years you may encounter some lingering snow fields in June and into July, and you’ll also have to share the trail with thousands of mosquitoes.
 Hiking the trail in late-August through early-October will have less mosquitoes, but you’ll need to strategically plan your hike with the available water sources.
 (See our blog post about where to find reliable sources of water along the trail.)
 Hikers in late-October should be aware of possible early season storms that can blanket the area in snow.
 Always be sure to call the park before heading out to get information about current trail conditions.

-Three Sisters Loop Map and Elevation
+Three Sisters Loop Trail Map and Elevation

 Map of the Three Sisters Loop from Devil's Lake Trailhead.